idia640/presentations/week10/PITCHME.md

 - Cialdini, R. B. (2006).
 Influence: The Psychology of Persuasion.

 - Fogg, B. J. (2009, April).
 Creating persuasive technologies: an eight-step design process.
-In Proceedings of the 4th international Conference on Persuasive Technology.
+In Proc of the 4th Int Conf on Persuasive Tech.

 - Fogg, B. J. (2003).
 Persuasive Technology: Using Computers to Change what We Think and Do.
 Morgan Kaufmann.

 - Fogg, B. J. (2009, April).
 A behavior model for persuasive design.
-In Proceedings of the 4th international Conference on Persuasive Technology.
+In Proc of the 4th Int Conf on Persuasive Tech.

 - Geis, M. L. (1982).
 The language of television advertising.
 Academic Pr.